 According to the IRS, “a taxpayer who receives virtual currency as payment for goods or services must, in computing gross income, include the fair market value of the virtual currency, measured in U.S. dollars, as of the date that the virtual currency was received.”

-How to Accept Bitcoin On Your Site
+How to Accept Bitcoin on Your Site

-- Supported currencies,
+- Supported cryptocurrencies

-- Supported countries,
+- Supported regions and countries

 If a direct integration isn’t possible, consider alternative options such as the following:

-- Payment buttons – Add a payment button to your website; consider using the Coinbase API to create your Bitcoin buttons.
+- Payment buttons: Add a payment button to your website; consider using the Coinbase API to create your Bitcoin buttons.

-Wrap It Up
+Wrap it Up